iortega-Hexer/tecno-oficinas.es/modules/statspersonalinfos/Readme.md

 ## About

-Adds information about your registered customers (such as gender and age) to the Stats dashboard.
+Enrich your stats, add information about your registered customers and learn more about them!

 ## Reporting issues